tjmdigital, July 29, 2020

-You reach a fork in the road when setting up the architecture for your Kubernetes workloads: Do you want to operate with many individualised clusters or one large one?
-It’s an important decision, because the direction that you go will define how your teams work, how you allocate budget and how customer data is managed.
+You reach a fork in the road when setting up the architecture for your Kubernetes workloads: Do you want to operate with many individualized clusters or one large one?
+It’s an important decision because the direction that you go will define how your teams work, how you allocate budget and how customer data is managed.

-Kubernetes gives you the flexibility when making these choices, so it really is entirely up to the structure of your team(s), and the goals and abilities of the organisation.
-Instead of a solely technical decision, it needs to be one which considers the impact on the overall business.
-Below we’ll look at the different models that you can use to structure your Kubernetes clusters, and the pros and cons of each of them.
+Kubernetes gives you the flexibility when making these choices, so it really is entirely up to the structure of your team(s), and the goals and abilities of the organization.
+Instead of a solely technical decision, it needs to be one that considers the impact on the overall business.
+Below we’ll look at the different models that you can use to structure your Kubernetes clusters and the pros and cons of each of them.

 Single-tenancy is when a single application or workload, dedicated to a single tenant, lives on a single cluster.
 Emphasis on singularity.
 In this model, every cluster is purpose-built, and there is a high-degree of separation: workloads, data and teams are all separated.
 Within the single-tenancy structure, there are tweaks and variations that you can make to your clusters to best suit your customers and your team.
 More on those later.